ADFG-DSF/GOAB/README.md

   - viv.`FractionCleanedAtSea.R`: Calculates the fraction of harvest cleaned at sea by port for halibut, rockfish, and lingcod.
 Used in writing Op plan.

+  - 24. `RFLW.R`: Estimates length- weight parameters for rockfish using a log-log model of logWeight estimated from logLength.
+The predicted weight parameters produced by this file are used to derive predicted weight for rockfish with no weight estimate in the rockfish harvest reconstruction file and elsewhere.
 - 5.`functions.R`: Functions used in R scripts.
 Accessed with `source("functions.R")`